ChaitanyaGhadling/ChaitanyaGhadling/README.md

 - 👀 I’m interested in work done in Data Science domain.
 - 🌱 I’m MS graduate in Data Science from New Jersey Institute of Technology.
 - 💞️ I’m looking to collaborate on Computer Vision Projects.
-- Have project repositories on projects in Data Analytics, Data Visualization, Machine Learning, Deep Learning(GANS), NLP, Software Engineering(Java, Python).
+- Have project repositories on projects in Data Analytics, Data Visualization, Machine Learning, Deep Learning(GAN), NLP, Software Engineering(Java, Python).
 - 📫 You can mail me @ chaitanyaghadling@gmail.com

 <!---